Maxim-Mazurok/google-api-typings-generator/gapi.client.content/readme.md

 Updates the shipping settings of the account.
 Any fields that are not provided are deleted from the resource.
 */
 await gapi.client.content.shippingsettings.update({ accountId: "accountId", merchantId: "merchantId",  });

+/*
+Retrieves the status and review eligibility for the Shopping Ads program.
+*/
+await gapi.client.content.shoppingadsprogram.get({ merchantId: "merchantId",  });

+/*
+Requests a review for Shopping Ads program in the provided country.
+*/
+await gapi.client.content.shoppingadsprogram.requestreview({ merchantId: "merchantId",  });
 ```